 Sharia Law embodies the amalgamation of several separate texts

-Islamic jurisprudence is derived from several distinct sources, the first and foremost of which is the Qur’an (القرآن).
-As Islam’s fundamental doctrine, believed by Muslims to perfectly preserve what was revealed to the Prophet Muhammad by Allah (God) through the angel Gabriel (Jibril), the Qur’an constitutes the most authoritative and infallible source for Sharia.
+As Islam’s fundamental doctrine, which Muslims believe preserves verbatim what was revealed to the Prophet Muhammad by Allah (God) through the angel Gabriel (Jibril), the Qur’an constitutes the most authoritative and infallible source for Sharia.

 Of lesser though still considerable weight is the Sunnah (سنة).
 Meaning, in the pre-Islamic Middle East, the ‘way’ of the community, accepted and established through historical precedent, by the 9th century the Sunnah had come to represent the way of the Prophet Muhammad, the most pious of Muslims.
-It is considered primary doctrine in divining Sharia, not only on the basis of Muhammad’s exemplary conduct, but also as a result of centuries of general consensus (tawātur) in the establishment of Islamic practices of worship.
+It is considered primary doctrine in divining Sharia, not only on the basis of Muhammad’s exemplary conduct but also as a result of centuries of general consensus (tawātur) in the establishment of Islamic practices of worship.

 Another group of sources, incorporated within the Sunnah and providing something of a biographical pretext for Sharia Law, are the Hadith (حديث) – supposedly verbatim accounts documenting the sayings, actions and practices of the Prophet.
 Problematically, however, the Hadith were compiled over the course of the 300 years following Muhammad’s death in 632 (the 8th to 10th centuries), rightly bringing into question their veracity.